josephlei/jjl-website/_posts/2015-08-09-dollar-tree.markdown

 **Hot dog cutter** - Thought it was novel at the time, never used it except that one time..

-**Electrical tape** - It might be just me but I think the adhesive expires and turns into a gooey mess way too soon after I bought it
+**Electrical tape** - It might be just me but I think the adhesive turns into a gooey mess way too soon after I bought it

 ##Merh (items I'm still on the fence about)